Product safety checklist for importers

 1. Check if your product is already banned on EU platform Safety Gate

-Check on the EU Safety Gate platform if the product that you intend to import has been banned in the EU.
-Safety Gate lists products that are banned in the EU due to severe risks.
-Also check if Safety Gate lists banned products with similar properties as your product.
+Check on the EU Safety Gate platform if there are known risks about the product you are going to import.
+Safety Gate lists products banned in the EU due to serious risks.
+It states the reason and which product law or standard has been violated.
+Don't make the same mistakes as other operators.
+Also check if Safety Gate lists banned products with the same properties as your product.

 2. Check which safety rules apply to your product